Long-term effects of alcohol: Periodontitis

-Alcohol Consumption is associated with a higher risk of Periodontitis, an inflammatory disease of the gums around the teeth.
-There was also found to be a dose-response relationship in which the risk of periodontitis increased by 0.4% for each 1g/day in alcohol consumption.
-Mechanisms explaining the relationship between the two are still unclear however, several explanations have been suggested.
-One explanation is the weakening of neutrophil activity by alcohol consumption which potentially leads to bacterial overgrowth and increased bacterial penetration subsequently leading to periodontal inflammation and periodontal disease.
+Alcohol consumption is associated with a higher risk of periodontitis, an inflammatory disease of the gums around the teeth.
+There was also found to be a dose-response relationship in which the risk of periodontitis increased by 0.4% for each additional gram of daily alcohol consumption.
+Mechanisms explaining the relationship between the two are still unclear; however, several explanations have been suggested.
+One explanation is the weakening of neutrophil activity by alcohol consumption which potentially leads to bacterial overgrowth and increases bacterial penetration subsequently leading to periodontal inflammation and periodontal disease.
 Characteristics of the disease include shrinkage of gingival height and increased mobility of teeth which may exfoliate if the disease continues to progress.
 A patient's consumption of alcohol needs to be monitored to estimate the risk of periodontitis, but further well-designed cohort studies are needed to reaffirm theses results.

-Cleft lip and palate

-Various maternal behavioral factors have been known to increase the risk of oral clefts such as folate deficiency, antiepileptic drugs, smoking, and alcohol consumption.
-Even though alcohol is known to be a folic acid antagonist, there is no significant correlation between mild to moderate consumption of alcohol during pregnancy and the risk of oral clefts.
-However, as a baby's palate and lip develop during the first trimester of the pregnancy (first 12 weeks), mothers should be aware to avoid drinking during this time.
-Research on the correlation between heavy drinking and orofacial cleft is still necessary for confirmation.

 Other systems

 Respiratory system

 Chronic alcohol ingestion can impair multiple critical cellular functions in the lungs.
 These cellular impairments can lead to increased susceptibility to serious complications from lung disease.
 Recent research cites alcoholic lung disease as comparable to liver disease in alcohol-related mortality.
 Alcoholics have a higher risk of developing acute respiratory distress syndrome (ARDS) and experience higher rates of mortality from ARDS when compared to non-alcoholics.
 In contrast to these findings, a large prospective study has shown a protective effect of moderate alcohol consumption on respiratory mortality.